kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 `NodeInfo`.

-For the scheduler with DRA enabled, right after taking the node snapshot, the scheduler also takes a snapshot of `ResoureClaims` and `ResourceSlice`, and updates `NodeInfo.DynamicResources` if the node has resources backed by DRA `ResourceSlice`.
+For the scheduler with DRA enabled, right after taking the node snapshot, the scheduler also takes a snapshot of `DeviceClass`, and updates `NodeInfo.DynamicResources` if there is extended resource backed by DRA.

 For a node with extended resources, its NodeInfo's Allocatable.ScalarResources is updated with the k8s `Node`'s object.
-For a node with extended resources backed by DRA, its NodeInfo's Allocatable.DynamicResources is updated based on DRA `ResourceSlice` and `ResourceClaim` objects.
+For a node with extended resources backed by DRA, its NodeInfo's Allocatable.DynamicResources is updated based on DRA `DeviceClass` objects.

-The existing 'noderesources' plugin needs to be modified, such that a pod's extended resource request is checked against a NodeInfo's ScalarResources if the node uses device plugin, and checked against a NodeInfo's DynamicResources if the node uses DRA driver and it advertised the extended resource in its `ResourceSlice`.
+The existing 'noderesources' plugin needs to be modified, such that a pod's extended resource request is checked against a NodeInfo's ScalarResources if the node uses device plugin, and checked against a NodeInfo's DynamicResources, if the request is for extended resources backed by DRA, then 'noderesources' plugin would leave it to 'dynamicresource' plugin to check if it can be satisfied.

-The existing 'dynamicresources' plugin needs no modification.
-Since the special resource claim for extended resource has accounted for the resource usage.
+The existing 'dynamicresources' plugin needs to be modified to account for the extended resource backed by DRA requests.

-A new scheduler plugin 'extended resource' is added.
-It uses the SharedDRAManager, which is shared with the 'dynamicresources' plugin.

-The new plugin implements the following extension points.

 #### EventsToRegister
 This registers all cluster events that might make an unschedulable pod schedulable, like finishing the allocation of a claim, or resource slice updates.

+The existing dynamicresurce plugin has registered all the events needed or extended reource backed by DRA, hence no change is needed.

+#### PreFilter
+It checks if the pod has any container requests for extended resources backed by DRA.
+If not, and no claims in the pod, then the plugin can return early, as there is nothing to do.

+If the pod still needs to be considered by the plugin, then it creates a special resource claim that has empty spec.
+The spec needs to be decided during Filter phase, as some node may have device plugin provide the capacity for the extended resource, some other node may have DRA provide the capacity.
+The requsts in the special resource claim need to vary for each node.

+#### Filter
+If a pod has extended resource backed by DRA, and the node does *not* have device plugin to provide the capacity for the resource, then the dynamicresource plugin needs to try allocate the resource by filling in the special claim's `Spec.Devices.Requests` field.

+One `request` is created per container, and per extended resource backed by DRA in the container.
+The `DeviceClass` in the request is randomly picked if there are multiple device classes advertises the extended resource.
+The `Name` of the request is determined by the container name and the extended resource name, in case the name conflicts with an existing device request, the next choice is deterministically picked until there is no conflict.

+The allocator needs to be modified to allow for the special resource claim for extended resource backed by DRA, which could vary by node.
+The `Allocate` method takes the claim as a parameter, in adddition to node parameter.
+The algorithm uses the passed in special claim whenever it processes the last claim in the claims slice, which is the special claim template created during the preFilter phase.

+If there is an allocation for a node, the allocation, and the claim are recorded in cyclestate.

 #### Score
 If two nodes can fit the pod, one node has installed device plugin, the other has installed DRA, score the DRA node higher.
+This is not going to be considered in ALPHA.

 #### Reserve
-Allocate the specific devices for the number of extended resource requested in the pod, create an in-memory `ResourceClaim` for storing the allocation results.
-The claim is stored in the map of in-flight claims.
+Reserve the in-memory `ResourceClaim` and its allocation results in the assume cache, a map of in-flight claims.

+#### Unreserve
+The plugin  removes the allocation for the special `ResourceClaim` for extended resource backed by DRA.
+Because it cannot be scheduled after all.
+It does need to remove the Pod from the claim.status.reservedFor field, as the special claim has not been created in API server yet.

 #### Prebind
 This is called in a separate goroutine.
-The plugin makes API call to create the `ResourceClaim` and updates the pod's status.
+The plugin makes API call to create the `ResourceClaim` and updates the pod's status `ExtendedResourceClaimStatus`.
 If some API request fails now, PreBind fails and the pod must be retried.

-#### Unreserve
-The plugin removes the Pod from the claim.status.reservedFor field, removes the special `ResourceClaim` for extended resource.
-Because it cannot be scheduled after all.

 ### Actuation for Extended Resource backed by DRA
-When a pod with extended resources is picked up by the kubelet on the node it is scheduled to run, the following are particularly important:
+When a pod with extended resources requests is picked up by the kubelet on the node it is scheduled to run, the following are particularly important:

 1. Kubelet tries to admit the pod, the pod's extended resources requests should not be checked against the `Node`'s allocatable, as the resources are in `ResourceSlice`, not in `Node`.
-Instead, kubelet needs to follow the admit process for the special `ResourceClaim`.
+In reality, the current predicate.go has already removed the missing extended resources from node info for cluster-level resources, hence there is no extra logic needed to admit the extended resources backed by DRA.

-1. Kubelet passes the special `ResoureClaim` to DRA driver to prepare the devices, in the same way as that for normal `ResourceClaim`.
+1. Kubelet (DRA manager) passes the special `ResoureClaim` to DRA driver to prepare the devices, in the same way as that for normal `ResourceClaim`.

 1. Kubelet passes the device IDs through CDI to the containers with the extended resource requests.
 This is different from actuation of a pod with resource claim, as the pod does *not* have claims requests in containers or pods.
+Instead, the pod.status.extendedResourceClaimStatus has the mapping of container name + extended resource name to request in `claim.spec.devices.requests`, DRA manager uses this status information to pass the proper allocated device IDs to the proper container.

 ### Test Plan